LuigiCervo/app-finalcapstonefrontend/README.md

 - Email: johnwick@example.it
 - Password: 12345

-Golden Users enjoy special privileges and secret menus at the Continental Restaurant.
+Golden Users enjoy special privileges like a huge discount on the "Bundles" section at the Continental Restaurant.

 ## Technologies Used 💻